 “Giardia is a common, microscopic (intestinal) parasite that commonly affects humans, dogs, and cats.
 Common signs and symptoms of Giardia infection (in both humans and pets) are diarrhea, gas, abdominal discomfort, nausea, and vomiting.
 However, it is possible to be infected and have no signs or symptoms of illness.”

 You will need to provide your veterinarian with a fresh sample of your dog’s stool for the giardia test.
 If the test is positive, medication to treat giardia may be prescribed by your veterinarian.
 Your dog may need to be retested before entering our facility.
-We require a negative giardia lab result to be faxed to us annually.
+We require a negative giardia lab result to be provided to us annually.

-We prefer that your vet fax or email your dog’s most recent vaccination records and Giardia test results directly to us in advance of your dog’s visit.
+We prefer that your vet email your dog’s most recent vaccination records and Giardia test results directly to us in advance of your dog’s visit.

 Dogs must be free of fleas when entering our facility.
 We ask that you apply a topical flea treatment (such as Advantage or Frontline) to your dog, or give your dog on an oral flea treatment (such as Comfortis tablets) prior to his/her visit with us.
 If fleas are found on your dog while boarding or attending day care at Two Rock Dog Ranch, we will first bathe your dog to remove the parasites and then apply a topical flea treatment in order to prevent fleas from spreading to our other guests.
 The bath plus $15 for the topical will be added to your bill.

 Please note: All dogs age six months and older must be spayed or neutered prior to entering our facility.

 Medications for guest dogs